jaybraunjr/jaybraunjr.github.io/README.md

 I’m a PhD computational chemist by training.
 My work invovled exploring how proteins interact with biological membranes, focusing on free energy landscapes and binding mechanisms.
 <video autoplay muted loop playsinline width="600">
   <source src="tica_fast2.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

 My expertise lies in scientific programming, molecular simulations, data-driven analysis, and effectively communicating complex results through writing and presentations.

-## 🎓 Background
+## Educational Background

-- Ph.D. in computational Chemistry at the University of Utah
+- Ph.D. in computational chemistry from the University of Utah
 - B.S. in chemistry from Northern Arizona University

 ## Core Skills